-Parents/guardians are asked to sign a form indicating they have received and read a copy of the current Student Expectation Code.
-Discipline will be fairly and consistently applied based on the standards listed below.
+(Parents/Guardians are asked to sign a form indicating they have received and read a copy of the current Student Expectation Code.
+Discipline will be fairly and consistently applied based on the standards listed below.)

-The Schools' Authority
+The Schools' Authority:

 The Ferguson-Florissant School District is committed to providing a non-violent and drug-free learning environment.
 The Ferguson-Florissant School District has the authority under Section 171.011, RSMo. to control student conduct that disrupts the good order and discipline in its schools, or conduct that may harm the morale or good behavior of students.
-Once the school district is notified of a violation of certain provisions of the Missouri Safe Schools Act, students may be subject to disciplinary action regardless of when or where the violation occurred.
-When necessary, any employee of the district may engage in reasonable physical restraint of students to maintain orderly student conduct.
+When the District is notified of a violation of certain provisions of the Missouri Safe Schools Act, students may be subject to disciplinary action regardless of when or where the violation occurred.
+When necessary, any employee of the District may engage in reasonable physical restraint of students to maintain orderly student conduct.

-The Ferguson-Florissant Student Expectation Code separates student misconduct into three categories: Level 3 behavior is considered serious misconduct, Level 2 behavior is less serious, but still disruptive and unacceptable, and Level 1 behaviors, which are misconducts that will be addressed by building administrators.
+The Ferguson-Florissant Student Expectation Code separates student misconduct into three categories: Level 3behavior is considered serious misconduct; Level 2 behavior is less serious, but still disruptive and unacceptable; and Level 1 behaviors; which are smaller scale misconducts that still require building administrator involvement.

-Students may not commit Level 3, Level 2, and Level 1 behaviors on the school property before, during, or after school, at any other time when the building/property is being used by a school or community group, or off school grounds at a school activity or function.
-In addition, students may not commit Level 3, Level 2, or Level 1 behaviors coming to or from school or school functions including but not limited to the bus stop, on the bus or when using other means of transportation, including walking to and from school.
-Students may also be disciplined for misconduct occurring off school grounds, including issues arising from use of social media that affect the school discipline or the general safety and welfare of students and staff.
+Students shall not engage Level 3, Level 2, and Level 1 behaviors on the school property at any time or off school grounds at a school activity or function.
+In addition, students may not commit Level 3, Level 2, or Level 1 behaviors coming to or from school or school functions including but not limited to the bus stop, on the bus or when using other means of transportation..
+Students may be disciplined for misconduct occurring off school grounds, including issues arising from use of social media that affect the school climate or the general safety and welfare of students and staff.

-The schools' authority extends to student possessions kept in their automobiles while parked on school property.
+The schools' authority extends to students' possessions kept in their automobiles while parked on school property.
 Any vehicle driven on to a Ferguson-Florissant School District property by a student is subject to search by school authorities.
 Such search may be conducted without a warrant and upon reasonable suspicion or for any other reasonable purpose and in a reasonable manner.
-Desks and lockers are the property of the district and searches may be done at the discretion of building administrators.
+Desks and lockers are the property of the District and searches may be conducted at the discretion of building administrators.
 All staff members have the authority and responsibility to maintain appropriate student conduct.
-(Police notification may result upon investigative findings by school authorities).
+(Police notification may result from investigative findings by school authorities).